colynb/colyn.dev/src/blog/add-drafts-to-gridsome-blog.md

 First, keep in mind that I'm using the markdown and file system plugins that are commonly used for building a blog with Gridsome.
 I don't think Gridsome provides this out of the box and I don't intend to explain in this post how to set that up.
 This assumes you are already creating a blog in this way.

-Given that the markdown renderer makes use of a "frontmatter", a block of YAML at the top of the markdown file, I knew right away that is where I would set the draft status of a blog post.
+Given that the markdown renderer makes use of "frontmatter", a block of YAML at the top of the markdown file, I knew right away that is where I would set the draft status of a blog post.

 ```yaml
 ---